-When bash is invoked as an interactive login shell, or as a non-interactive shell with the -login option, it first reads and executes commands from the file /etc/profile, if that file exists.
-After reading that file, it looks for ~lossh_profile, ~login, and ~login, and ~login, in that order, and reads and executes commands from the first one that exists and is readable.
-The -noprofile option may be used when the shell is started to inhibit this behavior.
+When bash is invoked as an interactive login shell, or as a non-interactive shell with the --login option, it first reads and executes commands from the file /etc/profile, if that file exists.
+After reading that file, it looks for 7.bash_profile, 7.bash_login, and 7.profile, in that order, and reads and executes commands from the first one that exists and is readable.
+The --noprofile option may be used when the shell is started to inhibit this behavior.